Four Methods for Storing Tea

 Canister storage is a good method and is recommended.
 You should try to use this approach as much as possible.

 Just buy a few canisters with decent sealability.
 When you open the tea, pour it directly into the canister and store it anywhere.
 This is very convenient.
-I like to keep mine right next to my teapot so that when I want to tea, it's easily accessible.
+I like to keep mine right next to my teapot so that when I want to brew tea, it's easily accessible.
 There's no need to worry about air leaks or dampness, though there is one downside: limited storage capacity.

 4. Earthenware Pot Storage